-Our McLaren nurses are here to help Members who want to lose weight.
-We have a program, "Taking it Off", for adults and for children.
+Our McLaren nurses are here to help members who want to lose weight.
+We have a program, "Taking it Off," for adults and for children.
 Your nurse will provide you with:

-- " Educational materials that will be mailed to your home at your request - " Phone calls to offer support - " A discount on healthy foods at Meijer stores for commercial Members - " Coordination with your Primary Care Physician
+- " educational materials that will be mailed to your home at your request - " phone calls to offer support - " a discount on healthy foods at Meijer stores - " coordination with your Primary Care Physician